What Is Multi-Factor or Two-Factor Authentication?

-You may be wondering how you can authenticate to an application via your mobile device if you’ve lost your phone, or if you’re traveling and do not have internet access.
-Your second factor does not necessarily need to be your mobile device - in both consumer and enterprise scenarios, we see a variety of second factors such as Yubikey, U2F, or biometric factors like Windows Hello and TouchID.
+You may be wondering how you can authenticate to an application via your mobile device if you’ve lost your phone, or if you’re travelling and do not have internet access.
+Your second factor does not necessarily need to be your mobile device—in both consumer and enterprise scenarios, we see a variety of second factors such as Yubikey, U2F, or biometric factors like Windows Hello and TouchID.
 This is where the concept of multi-factor authentication (or MFA) comes into play.

 Adaptive Multi-Factor Authentication

-Okta’s Adaptive Multi-Factor Authentication integrates with your company’s applications and resources - each time a user logs into an app managed by Okta, we are able to analyze that login request, and determine how to grant (or deny) access.
+Okta’s Adaptive Multi-Factor Authentication integrates with your company’s applications and resources—each time a user logs into an app managed by Okta, we are able to analyse that login request, and determine how to grant (or deny) access.

-With Okta’s Adaptive MFA, there’s a wide spectrum of possibilities – MFA based on changes in login pattern (behavior detection), proxy detection, geolocation, and more.
+With Okta’s Adaptive MFA, there’s a wide spectrum of possibilities—MFA based on changes in login pattern (behaviour detection), proxy detection, geolocation, and more.
 Additionally, you can create policies such that only managed or known devices can be authenticated into these apps, whether they are on-premise or in the cloud.

 As companies make a shift towards the cloud, it’s essential to consider how you can modernise your approach to security.
 Security breaches and attacks continue to become more commonplace, and therefore strong authentication is essential.
 Okta makes it simple to secure your environment by addressing common points of vulnerability, and we see Adaptive MFA as the first step to a full security solution.
 Interested in learning more?
 Check out our AMFA product page, or sign up for a free trial.